Yelp/detect-secrets/docs/audit.md

 In CI / CD, it is recommended to provide all `fail-on` args: `detect-secrets audit --report --fail-on-on-unaudited fail-on-live --fail-on-on-audited-real .secrets.baseline`.

+TODO: add instructions for setting up in CI / CD

 ### Output